6.7 Cummins DPF Delete Guide

 A DPF Capable Tuner

 The second necessary component for a DPF delete is a tuner.
 Only certain tuners can handle DPF deletes off the shelf so keep that in mind as you pick a tuner.
 While just about any tuner will work with a custom DPF delete tune, only a handful of devices come with pre-built off the shelf DPF tunes.
-With that being said, finding a tuner that comes pre-loaded with delete tunes is becoming very challenging.
 The only reputable reseller we are aware of is Diesel Dudes, who still sell tuners with pre-loaded tunes.

 All these various emissions systems have numerous sensors and electronic components that send signals to the 6.7 Cummins ECM.
 Deleting the DPF system without a tuner will cause the engine to run extremely poorly.
 Additionally, reducing all the post-turbo backpressure without properly tuning boost levels can cause the turbo to over spin and fail.